Abstract

 Reproducible Test Environment

 Consistency is essential for valid benchmarking.
-The test environment is based on standardised open-source tools:
+The test environment is built on standardised open-source tooling:

 Setup: